decant09/machu-picchu-game/README.md

 because the username varaible is not an empty string anymore once the game is played once.
 To address this I introduced a pass statement to the intro() method.
 This allows the program to pass on to the miguel() method of the game if the username variable is not an empty string.
-- After running the code through the PEP8 linter I rearranged the code to meet the 80 character limit requirements.
+- After running the code through the PEP8 validator I rearranged the code to meet the 80 character limit requirements.
 This involved rearranging an f-string by splitting it over two lines and using a '+' at the end of the first line.
 However that caused '{username}' to be displayed when the game was run and not the input value for username.
 This was because '{username}' was now on the new rearranged second line and not the first line which contained the 'f'.
 I moved the 'f' from the first to the second line containing